hubmapconsortium/rna-data-products/README.md

 * With the UUIDs TSV, create a data directory of all H5ADs needed for the run.
 * Make an AWS access key id and a secret access key to upload the files to S3 bucket.
 * Annotate and concatenate a raw data product and a processed data product.
+* Upload the UMAP and data product metadata to VM
 ## Requirements
 Check the list of python packages in `docker/requirements.txt`
 ## How to run